 To provide a more general framework for integrating advanced choice models into optimization problems, Paneque et al. (2021) proposed a simulation-based approach to formulate any choice-based optimization problem as a mixed-integer linear program (MILP).
 While increasing complexity due to the exponential scaling of the MILP solve time with the number of draws, this approach guarantees convergence to globally optimal solutions for sufficiently large numbers of draws.
 However, its practical applicability is limited to small-scale instances, highlighting the need for more efficient computational strategies.
-The authors manage to solve instances with two controlled prices, 50 customers and 250 simulation draws to optimality within two hours for the uncapacitated case and within 21 hours when taking capacity into account.
+The authors focus on the choice-based pricing problem (CPP), where a DCM is integrated to model the demand in a pricing optimization problem, with the goal of maximizing profit.
+They manage to solve instances with two controlled prices, 50 customers and 250 simulation draws to optimality within two hours for the uncapacitated case and within 21 hours when taking capacity into account.

-Recognizing this, Paneque et al. (2022) introduced a heuristic method based on a Lagrangian decomposition scheme, where the original problem is simplified by grouping simulation scenarios based on their similarities, allowing for a more efficient and scalable approach to solving the aforementioned MILP formulation.
+Recognizing the issue of scale, Paneque et al. (2022) introduced a heuristic method based on a Lagrangian decomposition scheme, where the original problem is simplified by grouping simulation scenarios based on their similarities, allowing for a more efficient and scalable approach to solving the aforementioned MILP formulation.
 However, the efficiency of the algorithm depends heavily on the scenario grouping strategy, and its effectiveness might vary across different setups or datasets.
-They use the same data set as Paneque et al. (2021) and focus on instances with capacity constraints.
+They use the same data set as Paneque et al. (2021) and focus on the CPP with capacity constraints.
 For two controlled alternatives and 50 individuals, they manage to solve instances with 100 draws up to around 3% optimality within a two-hour time limit.
 For four controlled alternatives they solve instances with 25 draws in the same time limit to around 3.5% optimality.
 It is worth mentioning, however, that adding capacity constraints drastically complicates the optimization problem.

-Haering et al. (2023) introduce two exact methods, the Breakpoint Exact Algorithm (BEA), well suited for low-dimensional instances with two controlled products or fewer, as well as a Spatial Branch and Benders Decomposition (B&BD) approach, performing well for high-dimensional instances, to tackle the uncapacitated pricing problem where demand is captured by any discrete choice model.
-They manage to outspeed previous approaches by several orders of magnitude on low-dimensional instances and significantly reduce computational time for higher dimensions when using the B&BD algorithm.
-With the BEA, they solve instances with one controlled price, 50 customers and one million simulation draws within less than two minutes to optimality, as well as instances with two controlled prices, 50 customers and two thousand draws within two hours and as well as instances with the same number of controlled prices and customers but with 22 thousand draws within 72 hours.
+Haering et al. (2023) introduce two exact methods for the uncapacitated CPP, the Breakpoint Exact Algorithm (BEA), as well as a Spatial Branch and Benders Decomposition (B&BD) approach.
+With the BEA, they solve instances with one controlled price, 50 customers and one million simulation draws within less than two minutes to optimality, as well as instances with two controlled prices, 50 customers and 22 thousand draws within 72 hours.
 With the B&BD algorithm, they manage to solve instances with four controlled prices, 50 customers and 200 draws to 1% optimality within 24 hours.
-They furthermore compare their general method of integrating any DCM in an uncapacitated pricing problem with algorithms specifically designed for ML integration, and show that the BEA outperforms the work from Marandi & Lurkin (2023) by a factor of 300x for two-price optimization and an average factor of 3x for larger numbers of alternatives when using the spatial Branch and Bound (B&B) without Benders decomposition.
-However, differences in the approximation procedure have to be considered.
-These results show that the BEA and B&B / B&BD approaches represent the state-of-the-art solution methods for choice-based uncapacitated pricing and that for high-dimensional instances, the problem remains difficult to solve.
-Additionally, these approaches are not capable of handling capacity constraints.
+Comparing to mixed-logit specific algorithms for the CPP, they demonstrate that they outperform the work from Marandi & Lurkin (2023) by a factor of 300x for two-price optimization using the BEA and an average factor of 3x for larger numbers of alternatives when using the spatial Branch and Bound (B&B) algorithm.

+These results show that the BEA and B&B / B&BD approaches are efficient methods for solving the CPP without capacity constraints.
+However, the curse of dimensionality is a strong limiting factor even for the Branch and Bound approaches, and none of their algorithms are capable of handling capacity constraints.